 The program looks for well-rounded individuals who will be successful as students and as future diagnostic medical sonographers.
-Ensure that you have researched what it means to be a sonographer and are aware the scope of the work involved.
+Ensure that you have researched what it means to be a sonographer and are aware of the scope of the work involved.

 I have met all prerequisites for the program.
 What post-secondary courses can you recommend to support my success in the selection process and in the program?

-Post-secondary health-related courses and those in human anatomy and physiology, pathology and physics will strengthen your application and would support your overall success in the program.
+Post-secondary health-related courses and those in human anatomy and physiology, pathology, and physics will strengthen your application and would support your overall success in the program.
 Be aware that many successful applicants have completed university degrees, so post-secondary education is an important factor.

 Can I apply for transfer credit for my college/university courses?

-Most courses are program specific.
+Most courses are program-specific.
 Typically only patient care and communication courses will be considered.
 If you feel you have completed courses equivalent to the Sonography program courses, you may apply for individual transfer credit within the first two weeks of the program start.
 Please note: If individual course transfer credit is granted, this will not reduce your tuition or the duration of the program; it will only reduce your course load.

 Sign up to receive updates, invitations to events, and information about BCIT and your program.

 We promise not to spam you, we won’t share your personal information, and you can unsubscribe at any time.

 Programs and courses are subject to change without notice.